 Terms of payment

-Please note that where we agree a fixed fee with our client our fees are payable whether or not the matter proceeds to completion.
+Where we agree a fixed fee with our client our fees are payable whether or not the matter proceeds to completion.
 Our fees are payable on the earlier of the following: (1) completion of the transaction, or (2) three months from the date of we take on the client’s matter.
 Our fixed fees are charged on the basis that the matter proceeds without undue complication.
 Should any unforeseen events occur, which entail us to conduct extra work, then we will charge at our hourly rates for such extra work.
 We will of course discuss this with the client before reverting to our hourly rates.

 All of our rates quoted above are EXCLUSIVE of disbursements.
 Disbursements refer to payments to be made to third parties which are necessary for the progression of the client’s case.
 Disbursements include as search fees, court fees, barristers’ fees, translators, couriers, travel expenses, government registration charges etc. At the start of the case we will provide the client with an estimate of the likely disbursements to be incurred in their case.
 We may have to ask the client to put us in funds on account of our fees and/or disbursements in advance.